rehierl/node-tree-outliner/3-basic-design/3-0-3-sxn-relation.md

 * So, why are nodes `n,x,y in N` related to sections `s,t in S`?
 * for `(n != x != y)` and `(s != t)`

-There is no definition that forces to establish any relationship between nodes and sections: So, under which circumstances must node `n` be associated with section `s`?
+There is no definition that clarifies under which circumstances certain nodes have to be associated with a given section.

 * `(s ??? y)`, if `(s related-to x)` and `(y related-to x)`